• Skip to primary navigation

 Traditional matcha tea ceremonies consist of a tea bowl, a bamboo whisk, a tea scoop, and a sifter.
 The fine green tea powder is measured and sifted into a tea bowl.
 A bamboo whisk is used to separate the powder even further.

 The temperature of the water is also important in the preparation.
 Using water that is too hot may result in a more bitter-tasting tea.
-The temperate should be between 158F-176F.
+The temperature should be between 158F-176F.
 The lower the temperature, the more mellow the flavor.

 Pour approximately 1-2 ounces of water over ¼-1/2 tsp of matcha powder.
 Using the specially designed bamboo whisk, gently whisk together the tea.
 The powder will dissolve into a vibrant green color.